AbbyRead/BTW-BetterWithoutWolves/README.md

 This addon puts it all to rest in more ways than figurative.
 While this mod is active, wolves go into an invisible, harmless stasis.
 There they will stay for the duration: silent, paralyzed, immobile, immortal.

 Need to progress with them still?
 Alright, uninstall the mod.
-I don't give a poop! 😤

 For real though, this doesn't take away anything permanently.
 Once the addon is uninstalled, your game goes back to the way things were.